rsc1975/api-mockr/README.md

 * `_pretty`: If it's set to `true`, the response will be pretty printed.
 * `_delay`: The delay in milliseconds to wait before responding.
 By default 0.
 * `_forceError`: If it's set to `true`, the response will be an error with a http status code of `500` by default.
+* `_clonePayload`: If it's set to `true`, the response payload will be a clone of the request payload but appling variable substitution if they are used in request payload.

 The error response can be customized with 2 header: